pycalphad/pycalphad/INSTALLING.rst

 For all Windows, macOS and Linux platforms, it is recommended to use Anaconda_ to install the latest release of pycalphad.
-Anaconda is a scientific Python distribution by Continuum Analytics.
-It provides good support for various scientific packages and otherwise challenging to install packages.
+Anaconda is a scientific Python distribution by Anaconda, Inc. It provides good support for various scientific packages and otherwise challenging to install packages.

 To install pycalphad from Anaconda